-ITE and ITC style hearing aids reduced the electronics housing further and then combined it with the receiver, allowing for a single unit fitted into the outer opening of your ear.
+ITE and ITC style hearing aids reduced the electronics housing further.
+They then combined it with the receiver, allowing for a single unit fitted into the outer opening of your ear.

-IIC style hearing aids are the result of a further reduction of the housing and receiver of ITE and ITC style hearing aids, making it possible to place all the necessary technology in a small device, custom-formed to the contour of your ear canal.
+IIC style hearing aids result from a further reduction of the housing and receiver of ITE and ITC style hearing aids, making it possible to place all the necessary technology in a small device, custom-formed to the contour of your ear canal.